flatironinstitute/neuroRSE/site/presentations/sfn-2025/welcome/slides.md

 - Even if you think your question is dumb. <!-- .element: class="fragment appear" -->
   - (It's not.) <!-- .element: class="fragment appear" -->
 - If you don't understand something, you're not the only one. <!-- .element: class="fragment appear" -->
+- We have a broad range of experiences here. <!-- .element: class="fragment appear" -->

-#note: one last thing. this workshop works best when it's interactive: we'll be doing a lot of standing up here and talking, but this really works best when you ask us questions.
+#note: one last thing. we're covering a lot of ground, but this workshop works best when it's interactive: we'll be doing a good amount of standing up here and talking, but this really works best when you ask us questions.
 So please: **click**

 We understand how the software works and are very comfortable with python, and we've given this or similar presentations multiple times. we have done our best to not make this accessible, but it is certain that at some point, we will forget to explain something, or we'll present something in a way that is unclear. please -- if something is unclear, ask us.

 even if you think your question is dumb. because it's not -- if you don't understand something, you're not the only one. on that note, I'm most directly talking to the senior folks in the audience here -- if you're a postdoc or a senior grad student, we're counting on you to model this behavior for the more junior folks. because we all remember feeling too self conscious in lab meeting to ask a question.

+we have folks with a range of neuroscience backgrounds and programming/python skills here. we've tried to pitch the material at the right level so that everyone can follow along, but, as those of you who teach know -- that's hard. so please let us know if you don't understand!

 ---
 ## one link to rule them all